 The inspiration for the roof was Tapio Wirkkala’s Ultima Thule sculpture, made of plywood used in airplanes, Finavia says.

 The scope of the new project includes providing new multi-modal transport links which continue the airport’s focus on creating convenient connections beyond the capital.
 Airport Director Ville Haapasaari of Finavia says: “Helsinki Airport is already an important European air traffic hub and also one of the largest bus and train interchanges in Finland, offering road and sea links to Russia, Tallinn, and the Nordic and Baltic countries.”

 Finavia shares 10 things you may not already know about the expansion plans underway:

-- The terminal will be expanded by a total of 103,000 square metres.
+- The terminal will be expanded by a total of 103,000 square meters.
 It corresponds to an area the size of the Linnanmäki amusement park in Helsinki.

-- The total surface area of the terminal in 2020 will be more than 250,000 square metres.
+- The total surface area of the terminal in 2020 will be more than 250,000 square meters.
 You could fit 10 Finnish Parliament Houses inside the terminal.

 - The number of bridge gates for wide-body aircraft will be doubled from eight to 16.

 - Baggage handling capacity will increase by 50 percent.

 - The apron, meaning the aircraft parking areas and taxiways, will be renovated over an area of 450,000 square meters.
 The size of the construction site is equal to 90 football pitches.